umontreal-simul/latnetbuilder/README.md

 The Lattice Builder Web Application is included in the binary packages.
 [Python](http://python.org/download/) must be installed on the host machine.
+A connection to the Internet is also necessary to display the mathematical symbols.
 The local web server can be started by launching the following Python script:

 	bin/latbuilder-web.py